1989 NBA Finals: Game 1

-Without Scott's quick switches and help defense, the Piston guards smoked the Lakers in Game 1.
-Thomas had 24 points, Dumars 22, and Johnson 19.
+For the Pistons, Thomas finished with 24 points, Dumars 22, and Johnson 19.
 With six minutes left, Detroit led 97–79, and the final score was 109–97.

 Game 2

-The short-handed Lakers snapped right back in Game 2, pounding the boards and taking a strong first-quarter lead.
-Joe Dumars had a hot first half with 24 points (he would finish with 33) to keep Detroit close.
+Joe Dumars had a strong first half with 24 points (finishing with 33).
 Los Angeles held a 62–56 lead at halftime.

-With about four minutes left in the third period, a major misfortune would befall the Lakers, leading 75–73.
-John Salley blocked a Mychal Thompson shot, which started a Detroit fast break.
-Magic Johnson dropped back to play defense, and in so doing, pulled his hamstring.
+With about four minutes left in the third period, John Salley blocked a Mychal Thompson shot, starting a Detroit fast break during which Magic Johnson pulled his hamstring.
 Magic was visibly hurt and frustrated, and had to be coaxed into leaving the floor.
-Dick Stockton, commentating for CBS, said, "I've never seen him (Magic) look like that", referring to Magic's look of intense pain combined with resignation.
+Dick Stockton, commentating for CBS, said, "I've never seen him (Magic) look like that", referring to the injury.